FormidableLabs/renature/docs/content/getting-started/faq.md

 This page covers some commonly asked questions when getting going with `renature`.
 Don't see your question here?
 Open an issue on GitHub and we'll add it!

-### What is the props object returned by the hook?
+### What is the `props` object returned by the hook?

-The `props` object returned by the hooks in `renature` is just a mutable React `ref` object.
+The `props` object returned by every hook in `renature` is just a mutable React `ref` object.
 We attach that `ref` using the object spread operator to your DOM node, which allows `renature` to update that node's `style` attribute during the course of the `requestAnimationFrame` loop.
 In this way, we can animate UI elements synchronously without re-rendering your entire component on every frame.
-This is a must to keep your animations performing at 60 frames per second, as tracking animation values in React state would be lead to too many enqueued re-renders.
+This is a must to keep your animations performing at 60 frames per second, as tracking animation values in React state would force a re-render for every frame.

 ### When do my animations run?